Automattic/delphin/README.md

 ## Browser Support

 We support the latest two versions of all major browsers, except IE, where we currently only support 11 and Edge (see [Browse Happy](http://browsehappy.com) for current latest versions).

+## Testing
+Code in `/lib` and `/reducers` should have unit tests.

+We use Jest for writing tests.
+Tests live in a `/test` directory inside the corresponding module.

+Tests can be run with `npm test`.

+We encourage all code to be written using TDD.